 Giovannie formerly served as a Senior Client Services Associate and in-house Spanish-language translator at the Brooklyn Community Bail Fund and the New York Immigrant Freedom Fund (now jointly named the Envision Freedom Fund).
 He is a founding member of Emergent Works, a tech nonprofit teaching the justice-impacted community tech and engineering skills at no cost.
 Additionally, he sits on the Board of Advisors for Ameelio, a tech non-profit working to provide no cost communications access for the incarcerated.

-Giovannie is a graduate of Bard College and currently lives in the Bronx with his dog Mia.
+Giovannie is a graduate of Bard College and currently lives in the Bronx with his dogs Mia and Bella.